Wellable

 Emotional intelligence is the ability to recognize, understand, and manage emotions effectively.
 It involves being attuned to how feelings influence thoughts and actions, as well as perceiving and interpreting others’ emotions.
 Although it’s impossible to control how other people feel or behave, understanding the emotions driving their behavior leads to more effective interactions.
 High emotional intelligence is often linked with strong interpersonal skills, particularly in areas like conflict resolution and communication.

-Four Main Components Of Emotional Intelligence
+Four Main Components of Emotional Intelligence

 Emotional intelligence in the workplace encompasses four key components: self-awareness, self-regulation, empathy, and social skills.